This Main combi boiler is a nifty little boiler designed to fit in a cupboard and to be extremely simple to operate.

 In terms of drawbacks, the purposefully blocked rear space, the overpriced stand-off kit, the awkward location of the PRV and gas valve, and the fragile flue test points are all areas of improvement.

-I’ve made additional suggestions that could apply to most other boilers too:
+Additional suggestions that could apply to most other boilers too are:

-All in one, in my opinion, the positives outweigh the negatives.
+All in all, in my opinion, the positives outweigh the negatives.
 There is no perfect boiler out there and this one is a keeper.
 No wonder it is very popular.